Today we introduce the highly experienced wordsmith, entertaining and inspiring man of many talents, Jimmy Bowens, our Global Head of English.

 Check out our Podcast: EPisodes on buzzsprout

-When asked if there was one person Jimmy would like to me, his response was…
+When asked if there was one person Jimmy would like to meet, his response was…

 There is no answer I seek that much.
 We live, we love, we laugh we die.
 I have never met Stephen Fry or the person who drives the recycling truck and I enjoy not assuming one of them has better answers.